 Dr Gus Casely-Hayford, OBE, the founding Director of V&A East, a museum and collection centre presently under construction.
-He was previously the Director of the Smithsonian, National Museum of African Art is a curator and cultural historian who writes, lectures and broadcasts widely on culture.
+He was previously the Director of the Smithsonian Institution at the National Museum of African Art is currently a curator and cultural historian who writes, lectures and broadcasts widely on culture.

 Over the course of his career Casely-Hayford has been a constant champion for the arts.
 He has presented two television series of The Lost Kingdoms of Africa or the BBC (and wrote the companion book), two television series of Tate Britain: Great Art Walks for Sky and has worked for every major British TV channel.
 His TED talk on Islamic culture has been viewed more than a million times.
 Former Executive Director of Arts Strategy, Arts Council England, (Britain’s major Art’s funder) and Ex – Director of the Institute of International Contemporary Art, he has offered leadership to both large and medium scale organizations.
 Dr Casely-Hayford has lectured widely on art and culture, including periods at Sothebys Institute, Goldsmiths, Birkbeck, City University, University of Westminster and SOAS.
 He has advised national and international bodies on heritage and culture including the United Nations and the Canadian, Dutch and Norwegian Arts Councils.
 In 2005 he deployed these leadership, curatorial, fundraising and communications skills to organise the biggest celebration of Africa Britain has ever hosted with Africa 2005 when more than 150 organisations put on over 1000 exhibitions and events to showcase African culture.